 What Do Manufacturing Engineers Do?

 Many of our graduates immediately find work in the manufacturing industry.
-In addition, our undergraduate students are often accepted into graduate engineering programs, MBA programs and law school (typically with the intention to study patent law).
+In addition, our undergraduate students are often accepted into graduate engineering programs (such as the College’s Master of Engineering in Manufacturing Engineering), MBA programs and law school (typically with the intention to study patent law).

 Common job titles among our graduates include: